ctcl-bregis/ctclsite-content/pages/projects/codenames/codenames.md

 - Undecanethiol - UDTH

 ### Chromium-based Compounds
 Chromium-based compound codenames are for use with systems originally designed for Chrome OS such as Chromebooks or Chromeboxes but had the firmware replaced with Coreboot or similar, allowing them to be designated a codename.
-The source of this codename scheme is fairly obvious.

 - Chromium Acetate - CrA
 - **Chromium Chloride** - CrC